werf/werf/docs/pages_en/usage/integration_with_ci_cd_systems.md

 . $(werf ci-env github --as-file)
 ```

-Then, within a particular step, all werf commands will use the preset values by default and work with the container registry CI.
+Then, within a particular step, all werf commands will use the preset values by default and work with the CI container registry.

 For example, the job to deploy to production might look as follows: